therj/chiyaaa/README.md

 - history.txt => all entries are saved here

-- env.sh => associated variables (keep it private if you have rsync details!)
+- env.sh => associated variables.
+Added to gitignore, by default as it may contain ssh username and ip for rsync.

 - env.sample.sh => sample env.sh